dcarles/DiamondKata/README.md

 ## Process

-Based on above I think we need a method that Generate Diamond row by row.
-In each row we need to calculate and add how much external and internal padding we need.
+Based on above We need a method that Generate a Diamond row by row.
+In each row we need to calculate and add external and internal padding we need.
-As bottom half is just mirror of top half we probably just need something that we can repeat in inverse order.
+As bottom half is just mirror of top half, We need something that we can repeat in inverse order.
-As number of rows is odd one of the half need to include the central row and the other does not.
+As number of rows is odd, then one half need to include the central row and the other does not.

 This should follow a TDD approach that you can see in commit history:
 1. First step is to write test and code that just display A